opral/monorepo/examples/next-js/README.md

 ### 2.4.
 Adjust the build script

-The SDK (typesafe-i18n & the inlang typesafe importer) run as background processes during development to constantly fetch updated translations from the dashboard and generate corresponding types.
+The SDK (typesafe-i18n & the inlang typesafe importer) runs as background processes during development to constantly fetch updated translations from the dashboard and generate corresponding types.
 Since the processes should run simultaneously next to the regular development process (`npm run dev`), we adjust the dev script in the `package.json` to run the regular dev script, the SDK and the importer in parallel with the help of [concurrently](https://www.npmjs.com/package/concurrently).

 Adjust the `dev` script in `package.json` to: